 3. Entry Material

-Included with this packet are BOTY Entrance Forms for both magazines from which we’ll also draw for our roundup of new models which will appear in the October issues.
+Included with this packet are BOTY Entry Forms from which we’ll also draw for our roundup of new models which will appear in the October issues.
 Please return it along with other supporting material (design and construction details, sales brochures, line art, photos, etc.) to:

 55 Hammarlund Way